egachagua/egachagua/README.md

 - 👀 I’m interested in front-end web development.
 - 🌱 I’m currently learning Responsive Web Design
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ephraim.gachagua@gmail.com
+- 📫 How to reach me ephraim@rejalla.co.ke